Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 Note: it was designed to work only with ESP32S3 Lilygo t-displayS3 Touch or an ESP32-S3 and 170x320 touch screen that share the same caracteristics

-You can watch the youtube videos here: https://youtu.be/HgioXrjpPSk?feature=shared
+You can watch the Radio V1 youtube videos here (now we are on Radio V4 that has moere features - video is coming soon): https://youtu.be/HgioXrjpPSk?feature=shared

 https://youtu.be/gyk2eq8ZymM?feature=shared